Every single day, I see patients in my wellness clinic who tell me some version of…

 - 1/3 cup mashed sweet potato with cinnamon and coconut oil

-- Alkaline ants on a log – a few celery sticks with macadamia nut butter (or almond butter) and hemp seeds
+- Alkaline ants on a log – a few celery sticks with macadamia nut butter (or almond butter) and chia seeds

 - ½ avocado with a drizzle of extra virgin olive oil, 1 tbsp. chia or sesame seeds, and a pinch of cumin, mineral salt, and/or black pepper

 - Green apple slices with raw almond butter and cinnamon